New York City's 2nd City Council district

 New York City's 2nd City Council district is one of 51 districts in the New York City Council.
-It has been represented by Democrat Carlina Rivera since 2018, succeeding term-limited fellow Democrat Rosie Méndez.
+It has been vacant following Carlina Rivera's resignation on August 20, 2025.

 Geography

 District 2 is based in Manhattan's Lower East Side and East Village, also covering the neighborhoods of Alphabet City, Gramercy Park, Kips Bay, Loisaida, Murray Hill, and Rose Hill.

 The district overlaps with Manhattan Community Boards 2, 3, 5, and 6, and with New York's 7th and 12th congressional districts.
 It also overlaps with the 26th, 27th, and 28th districts of the New York State Senate, and with the 65th, 66th, 73rd, 74th, and 75th districts of the New York State Assembly.

 Although it is majority-white, the district has a large Hispanic population concentrated in the Loisaida neighborhood.
 Since 1991, the district has been represented by four consecutive Hispanic councilmembers, three of whom have also been gay.